Sacro Cuore di Gesù agonizzante a Vitinia

 Sacro Cuore di Gesù Agonizzante is a modern parish and titular church located at Via Sant’Arcangelo di Romagna 70 in Vitinia, a suburb of Rome.

 The Church of the Sacred Heart of Jesus in Agony in Vitinia (Sacro Cuore di Gesù agonizzante a Vitinia, Sacratissimi Cordis Iesu in agoniam facti) is a Roman Catholic titular church in Rome, built as a parish church by decree of Cardinal Clemente Micara.
 On 30 April 1969 Pope Paul VI granted it a titular church as a seat for Cardinals.

-The present Cardinal Priest of the Titulus San Athanasii ad viam Tiburtinam is Telesphore Placidus Toppo.

 The actual suburb is called Vitinia, the first one westwards on the Via del Mare after the Circonvallazione Meridionale.

-The cardinalate title, created in 1969, is Sacro Cuore di Gesù Agonizzante a Vitinia, and the present titular is Telesphore Placidus Toppo.
+The cardinalate title, created in 1969, is Sacro Cuore di Gesù Agonizzante a Vitinia, and the most recent titular is Jean-Paul Vesco.
 The dedication is to the Sacred Heart of Jesus in Agony.

 It was designed by Ildo Avetta, and opened in 1955.
 The floor plan is basically rectangular with a shallowly curved apse, but the shape of the building is complex.
 The entrance façade is dominated by a white parabola, decorated with four rows of unusually shaped windows resembling stretched animal skins arranged vertically (the four curves making up each shape are also parabolic).
 These windows increase in overall size and proportional length from top row to bottom, and the rows number two, three, four and five.
 The parabola is bounded by two pink brick walls which slope backwards from the two corners of the overall façade, creating voids either side of the parabola, and it also has a floating canopy either side of its apex covering these voids.